ClearAspect/onehalf/README.md

 Plug 'clearaspect/onehalf'
 ```

-After installation, set the colorscheme with: `colorscheme onehalf`
+After installation, set the colorscheme with: `colorscheme onehalfdark` or `colorscheme onehalflight`

 # Integrations